gruntjs-updater/grunt-style-injector/README.md

 ```

 ###host (default: *null*)
-Style-Injector will try to figure this out for you.
-But to make absolutely sure it works, you can be specific about your host IP here.
+Style-Injector will attempt to figure out the correct external IP to use on your network.
+Ocassionally though, it may select
+one that cannot be accessed on any other devices (just the machine you are developing on).
+If this happens, and you know exactly
+which IP to use on your network, you can plug it in here.

 For example:

 ```js